Saver Plus Coordinator

-A day in the life of a Saver Plus Coordinator will involve varied tasks, and every day will be different.
-You will promote the Saver Plus program to referral networks including local schools, community groups and other relevant organisations and conduct interviews with potential Saver Plus participants to assess their eligibility and capacity to develop a savings goal along with developing a budget.
-As well as database management, you will be responsible for following up with participants to provide support, delivering the MoneyMinded financial skills training program to groups of participants, and submitting written reports.
-You will also respond to emails and phone messages.
+The ideal candidate will be promoting the Saver Plus program to referral networks including local schools, community groups and other relevant organisations.
+Will conduct interviews with potential Saver Plus participants to assess their eligibility and capacity to develop a savings goal along with developing a budget whilst managing this information in a database.
+The coordinator will be expected to follow up with a participant to provide support, deliver the MoneyMinded financial skills training program to groups of participants as well as submitting written reports and responding to all emails and phone messages.

 To meet the selection criteria, candidate will require:

-This is a part time, 12 months maximum term position, working 30.4 hours per week.
-Salary will be in the range of $59,753 to $65,419 per annum (pro rata), based on skills and experience plus superannuation.
+The position is job-share role, 12 months maximum term, working 15.2 hours per week.
+Salary will be between $63,475 - $70,263 per annum (pro-rata), based on skills and experience plus superannuation.
 Attractive salary packaging provisions are available to increase take home pay.

-For further information about the role please view the Saver Plus Coordinator position description (PDF, 268kb) or phone Daniel Crotty on (03) 9445 2473.
+For further information about the role please view the Saver Plus Coordinator position description (PDF, 279kb) or phone Cara Bradley on 03 9445 2429.